kunjee17/react-blue/notes.md

 - Now, here is the game.
 We want to register a user and login via that user.
 - We will have fake JSON-server which will have yet another todo list which we should be able to add, read, update and delete.
 But todo list is behind auth wall

+- Let's remove about page as we will not required that.
+Also we will remove Navigation from root route.
+-